minimapletinytools/tinytools/README.md

 `potato-illustrator` is a mono-space text flow-chart editor written in Haskell.
 It is currently a work in progress and an ALPHA release should be available soon.

 # architecture
-`potato-illustrator` is written using [reflex](https://github.com/reflex-frp/reflex) and follows the MVC architecture using.
+`potato-illustrator` is written using [reflex](https://github.com/reflex-frp/reflex) and follows a strict MVC architecture.
 This repository contains the platform-independent model and controller.
 The View is connected to the reflex interface defined by `GoatWidget`.
-The MC/V separation is very strict.

 [potato-illustrator-vty](https://github.com/pdlla/potato-illustrator-vty) is currently the only view implementation.
 It is written in [reflex-vty](https://github.com/reflex-frp/reflex-vty) and runs in a terminal yay.
 Please see [potato-illustrator-vty](https://github.com/pdlla/potato-illustrator-vty) if you'd like to try it out.